Sustainability

 Understanding and respect for multiple cultures (multinational cultures)

 In training programs for new employees and hierarchical training programs, we address the importance of respecting diversity.
 In addition, the "Takara Group Human Rights Policy" pledges to not tolerate discrimination based on nationality, race, ethnicity, etc. The "Takara Group Compliance Code of Conduct" also emphasizes the understanding of social conditions in each country and region and the need to fully consider their culture, customs, and religion, and this is strictly enforced within the company.
-Specifically, we provide pre-assignment training aimed at understanding the culture and lifestyle in the assignment location for employees and their families who are assigned to overseas locations.
+Additionally, we conduct 'Cross-Cultural Understanding Training' for employees and their families who are newly assigned to overseas locations, aiming to help them understand the culture and customs of their destination.
+Starting from the fiscal year 2024, we will expand the target audience of this training to include employees working domestically who are taking language courses and other related training.

 Recruitment activities without discrimination